Coaches to Sheffield

 Library of Birmingham

-For those looking for a little peace and quiet during their time in the second city, the Library of Birmingham is second to none.
-With ten floors of books, learning spaces and a children’s library, there’s a quiet corner for everyone inside.
-Plus, the giant balconies offer incredible views of the city, perfect for alone time or to share with friends and family.
+If you need a peaceful escape during your visit to the second city, the Library of Birmingham is the perfect spot.
+With ten floors of books, learning spaces, and a children's library, there’s a quiet corner for everyone.
+Don't miss the giant balconies offering breathtaking views of the city—ideal for some alone time or sharing with friends and family.

 Symphony Hall

-The stunning Symphony Hall is home to the acclaimed City of Birmingham Symphony Orchestra and is definitely one of the best places to visit in Birmingham.
-Time your trip to catch some of the inspiring shows and concerts staged here.
-From classical music to brass band performances, there is something for all music, comedy and theatre lovers.
+The stunning Symphony Hall, home to the renowned City of Birmingham Symphony Orchestra, is a top destination in Birmingham.
+Plan your visit to catch an inspiring show or concert, from classical music to brass band performances.
+There's something for every music, comedy, and theatre lover.

 The NEC

-The UK's largest exhibition arena with over 20 halls, set in grounds of 611 acres.
-The NEC is home to annual events such as Crufts dog show, The Clothes Show Live and the BBC Good Food Show.
-We operate regular services to Birmingham Airport, whereby you can use a connecting shuttle service to the NEC.
+The NEC is the UK's largest exhibition arena, with over 20 halls set in 611 acres.
+It hosts major annual events like the Crufts dog show, Grand Designs Live, and the BBC Good Food Show.
+We offer regular services to Birmingham Airport, where you can catch a connecting shuttle to the NEC.

 Other popular attractions: